kalletolonen/susict/susict.md

 25.3.2025 On Sustainability In ICT Business Context

--Telco is about logistics -> transferring data (goods) from place A to place B.
+Telco is about logistics, you can think about it as in transferring data (goods) from place A to place B. Telco uses the most energy in Mobile Access (first principles dictate this).

--Telco uses the most energy in Mobile Access (first principles) -Telia would like to halve the emissions in value chain by 2030 and reach net zero by the same date, also zero waste by 2030 -Telia will implement a supplier code of conduct -Impact on society and env, there are opportunities and risks
+Telia would like to halve the emissions in value chain by 2030 and reach net zero by the same date, also zero waste by 2030, this is done, ie. via a supplier code of conduct that mandates the rules of doing business with Telia.
+This is probably a good approach, since most of Telia's emissions come from it's supply chain.

-	- Double Materiality matrix is a tool for this -Emissions are calculated from spend/revenues
-	-Not ideal
--most of Telia's emissions come from it's supply chain
-	-Their goals are linked with the suppliers performance in said metrics -1/3 of Telia's annual report is about sustainability -They believe this will generate business in addition to just complying to regulation -Companies are interested in sustainability
-	-Consumers don't really care
--Telia doesn't really use it's batteries for energy arbitrage (used for USP-uses as mandated by regulation) -Finnish electricity network is good, so we have same price on the whole country -Electricity price lock in is problematic, since the prices are dynamic
+Corporate emissions are calculated from spend/revenues, which is not ideal, but it's a starting point.
+Telia communicates that sustainability is important to them.
+They have a third of their annual report dedicated to the topic.
+Corporate customers are interested in sustainability and consumers don't really care about it in a same manner.
+Telia doesn't really use it's batteries for energy arbitrage (used for USP-uses as mandated by regulation).
+Finnish electricity network is good, so we have same price on the whole country.
+Big companies can make PPA's for electricity, when they agree to buy x amount of electricity from a wind farm or some other form or generation.
+The forms of PPA are:
-	-Dollar cost averaging is a good strategy
--Big companies can make PPA's, when they agree to buy x amount of electricity from a wind farm or some other form or generation
-	-Virtual PPA (Supports renewable generation)
+- Virtual PPA (Supports renewable generation)
-	-Sleeved PPA (Via Fortum)
+- Sleeved PPA (Via an electricity company)
-	-Physical delivery (Actual energy from utility) -Telia used 95& in energy, 4% in district heating and 1% in fuel -KPI = kWh/GB with high quality
+- Physical delivery (Actual energy from utility)
-	-Too good quality is a problem too

 ### Key learnings
--Phone leases actually increase phone lifespan, since the leasing company is paying for the lease if the device is at someone's table drawer
+- Phone leases actually increase phone lifespan, since the leasing company is paying for the lease if the device is at someone's table drawer
+- Electricity price lock in is problematic, since the prices are dynamic
+- Dollar cost averaging is a good strategy
+- Telia used 95& in energy, 4% in district heating and 1% in fuel
+- KPI for energy is kWh/GB with good enough quality